cran-task-views/Psychometrics/Psychometrics.md

     multidimensional item response models and also includes multifaceted models, latent regression models and options for drawing plausible values.
+-   `r pkg("Dire")` fit latent variable linear models, estimating score distributions for groups of people, in an IRT framework, following Cohen and Jiang (1999).
+This softwar is intended to fit the same models as the existing software 'AM' It also can draw plausible values.
 -   `r pkg("PLmixed")` fits (generalized) linear mixed models (GLMM) with factor structures.
 -   `r pkg("MLCIRTwithin")` provides a flexible framework